davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 Transfer value is a specific kind of instrumental value, scored based on the set of projects you expect to work on in the future.

+Transfer value is the value of a commit in source code; not the value of running the source code.
+See the end of [](evaluate-pedagogical-tool.md) for this extended analogy.
+Said another way, it's the value in running training for longer rather than running inference.
+For a learning task, the cost is how long we will need to run training (or generate commits), and the value is how the time we put into that investment pays off in terms of in terms of improved outputs (translated to the value metric).

-## Reproducibility Value
+## Significant terms

+To eventually estimate the cost of an effort numerically (e.g. in time), we often need more details about the objective function.

+### Value in Reproducibility

-The calculations above assume once we know how to do something we won't forget how to do it, and what we need to perform the task won't change.
-For example, do you only need to be able to perform the task once?
+Many calculations assume once we know how to do something we won't forget how to do it, and what we need to perform the task won't change.
+Let's say there's no value in reproducibility, i.e. you only need to be able to perform the task once.
 Is it worth the cost of learning something if you're only going to need to perform it once, when the next time you may need to follow it will be years from now, and may require a mostly different process to get the same result?

 In the case of a unit test in a build service, where the value in the test is often only to a developer or developers, we more often need to make hard decisions about whether to even keep